-The pay rate is on average \$20/hr, and the students are eligible to get credits for an academic course.
-The minimum response time per page is 25 seconds, and the average honeypot performance exceeds 75\%.
+The pay rate is on average \$20/hr, the minimum response time per page is 25 seconds, and the average honeypot performance exceeds 75\%.
 A shortened version of the guidelines and an example of the web interface are in Appendix \ref{sec: app_data_validation_guidelines}.

-\paragraph{Vote Aggregation} The students' votes are aggregated with the Dawid-Skene method~\cite{dawid_skene} using \texttt{Crowd-Kit} \cite{ustalov2021general}.
+\paragraph{Vote Aggregation} The students' votes are aggregated with the Dawid-Skene method~\cite{dawid_skene} using \texttt{Crowd-Kit} \cite{ustalov2024learning}.
 We compute the inter-annotator agreement using the Worker Agreement with Aggregate (WAWA) coefficient \cite{ning-etal-2018-joint}, which indicates the average fraction of the annotators’ votes that agree with the aggregated vote for each pair.

 \paragraph{Results} We report the per-phenomenon results in \autoref{tab: ds_phenomenon} and per-paradigm results in \autoref{tab:ds_paradigm} (see Appendix \ref{sec: app_data_validation_results}).
 Overall, we observe a high ratio of plausible minimal pairs (94.35\%), with more than 85\% of correctly generated pairs for most of the paradigms.
 The average IAA as measured by WAWA is 92.5, indicating a strong agreement.